rad-security/plugins-helm-chart/stable/rad-plugins/README.md

     MUTATE_ANNOTATIONS: false
 ```

+Currently, the plugin supports most of the popular container registries, via the `IMAGE_PULL_SECRETS` environment variable.
+Additionally we have native support for Azure Container Registries and ECR.
+See below for more details.

+#### Private Azure Container Registry

+To use a private Azure Container Registry, you need to set the `azureWorkloadIdentityClientId` in the `values.yaml` file.
+This will allow the plugin to use the Azure Workload Identity to authenticate to the registry.
+For more details see: [Scanning images from Azure ACR](https://docs.rad.security/docs/scanning-images-from-azure-acr).

+#### Private ECR Registry

+To use a private ECR Registry, you need add and configure proper AWS IAM role with the necessary permissions.
+For more details see: [Scanning images from ECR](https://docs.rad.security/docs/scanning-images-from-ecr).

 ### rad-guard plugin

 `rad-guard` is the plugin responsible for executing `GuardPolicy` (in the form of Rego) against a specific set of Kubernetes resources during their admission to the cluster, either allowing the admission or denying it.